joedefen/subshop/docs/ss-install.md

 * `subshop todo`: creates TODO lists for automation; it limits the size of each.
 * `subshop dos --todo`: performs download-and-sync on videos w/o subtitles that are on its TODO list.
 * `subshop redos --todo`: performs download-and-sync on videos with misfit subtitles that are on its TODO list.
-* `subshop ref --todo`: creates "reference" subtitles for videos w/o substitles or reference subtitles.
+* `subshop ref --todo`: creates "reference" subtitles for videos w/o subtitles or reference subtitles.
 Having the reference subtitles speeds subsequent manual or automated  subtitle operations.